Here are all the lighthouses I’ve come across on my coastal walk. Click on the picture to find out more about each one.

 It’s officially called the ‘Upper Lighthouse’, but has been known as the ‘Pharos’ since its construction, after the ancient lighthouse Pharos of Alexandria, to which it bears no resemblance whatsoever… apart from being tall with a light on top, which as lighthouses go is not a very distinguishing feature.
-But Pharos sounds a lot more exotic than Fleetwood so what the hell.
+But I guess Pharos sounds a lot more exotic than Fleetwood so what the hell.

-The Beach Lighthouse (also known as the Lower Light) is a 13m tall sandstone lighthouse in Fleetwood, Lancashire.
-The Lower Light stands on Fleetwood sea front and was built with its counterpart, the Pharos Lighthouse, to provide a navigational guide to shipping entering the Wyre estuary.
+The Beach Lighthouse (also known as the Lower Light) is a 13m tall sandstone lighthouse in Fleetwood.
+The Lower Light stands on the sea front and was built with its counterpart, the Pharos Lighthouse, to provide a navigational guide to shipping entering the Wyre estuary.
 Together the lights provide a leading line when the Pharos Light is directly above that of the Lower Light.

 Plover Scar Lighthouse